llorllale/ttrv/THEMES.md

 ## Installing Themes

-You can install custom themes by copying them into your **~/.config/rtv/themes/** directory.
+You can install custom themes by copying them into your **~/.config/tvr/themes/** directory.
 The name of the theme will match the name of the file.

 ```
-$ cp my-custom-theme.cfg ~/.config/rtv/themes/
+$ cp my-custom-theme.cfg ~/.config/tvr/themes/
-$ rtv --theme my-custom-theme
+$ tvr --theme my-custom-theme
 ```

 If you've created a cool theme and would like to share it with the community,